6 Tips to Write Irresistible Business Reports in English

 Good language makes a good impression, whether you are writing a report as part of your job, or as part of an exam.

 Try to use a wide range of vocabulary to prove you have a good level of English.
 You can improve your vocabulary by reading business articles.
-However, when it comes to writing, you must make sure you integrate (use) the words you learned in the right context.

 When it comes to grammar, you should try to use more complex grammatical structures like “if” clauses.
 For example, in the recommendations section, you could include something like: